bezzad/Downloader/README.md

 Welcome to contribute, feel free to change and open a [**PullRequest**](http://help.github.com/pull-requests/) to develop the branch.
 You can use either the latest version of Visual Studio or Visual Studio Code and .NET CLI for Windows, Mac and Linux.

 For GitHub workflow, check out our Git workflow below this paragraph.
-We are following the excellent GitHub Flow process, and would like to make sure you have all of the information needed to be a world-class contributor!
+We are following the excellent GitHub Flow process, and would like to make sure you have all the information needed to be a world-class contributor!

 ## Git Workflow

 The general process for working with Downloader is:

 1. [Fork](http://help.github.com/forking/) on GitHub
-1. Make sure your line endings are correctly configured and fix your line endings!
+2. Make sure your line endings are correctly configured and fix your line endings!
-1. Clone your fork locally
+3. Clone your fork locally
-1. Configure the upstream repo (`git remote add upstream git://github.com/bezzad/downloader`)
+4. Configure the upstream repo (`git remote add upstream git://github.com/bezzad/downloader`)
-1. Switch to the latest development branch (eg vX.Y.Z, using `git checkout vX.Y.Z`)
+5. Switch to the latest development branch (e.g. vX.Y.Z, using `git checkout vX.Y.Z`)
-1. Create a local branch from that (`git checkout -b myBranch`).
+6. Create a local branch from that (`git checkout -b myBranch`).
-1. Work on your feature
+7. Work on your feature
-1. Rebase if required
+8. Rebase if required
-1. Push the branch up to GitHub (`git push origin myBranch`)
+9. Push the branch up to GitHub (`git push origin myBranch`)
-1. Send a Pull Request on GitHub - the PR should target (have as a base branch) the latest development branch (eg `vX.Y.Z`) rather than `master`.
+10. Send a Pull Request on GitHub - the PR should target (have as a base branch) the latest development branch (eg `vX.Y.Z`) rather than `master`.

 We accept pull requests from the community.
 But, you should **never** work on a clone of the master, and you should **never** send a pull request from the master - always from a branch.
 Please be sure to branch from the head of the latest vX.Y.Z `develop` branch (rather than `master`) when developing contributions.